Accelerated Bachelor of Science in Nursing

 General Information

-The Accelerated BS in Nursing is a 16-month Elaine Marieb College of Nursing course of study.
-The program is designed for students with a non- nursing bachelor's degree who are interested in pursuing professional nursing.
+The Accelerated Track is a 16-month Elaine Marieb College of Nursing course of study.
+The program is designed for individuals with a non- nursing bachelor's degree who are interested in pursuing professional nursing.
 This is a full-time, fast-paced program that requires significant dedication and commitment.
 Students spend 4-5 days per week in the classroom and in clinical sites.
 Preparation for class and clinical is critical for success in this program.
 Outside employment is discouraged due to the intensity of this program.

 The program builds on the students’ previous education, experience, and required prerequisites.
 Lectures, case studies, group projects, seminars, clinical practice, simulated laboratory, independent study, multimodal content, and self-paced modules provide the foundation for an approach to nursing that is humanistic and scientific.
 Community agencies such as senior citizen centers, colleges, ambulatory-care centers, community hospitals, medical centers, home- care agencies, long-term care facilities, and community and public health agencies are used for clinical practice.